 For best results, serve the tomato curry hot.
 If you want very less gravy, you can cook for more minutes stirring frequently.

-Hope you like this simple and easy tomato curry for chapathi which you can make so quickly at your home!
+Hope you like this post on simple and easy tomato curry for chapathi which you can make so quickly at your home!